bodrick/awesome/TOPICS.md

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
 Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.

 ## cost-optimization

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
 Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.

-## distributed-training

-*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
-Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.